ractivejs/ractivejs.github.io/docs/api.md

 ## lazy

-The element-specific directive form of `lazy`.
+The element-specific directive form of the `lazy` initialization option.

 ```html
 <!-- Editing the input updates foo on keypress. -->